evidence-dev/evidence/sites/docs/pages/components/dropdown.md

     name="order"
     description="Column to sort options by, with optional ordering keyword" options="column name [ asc | desc ]"
-    defaultValue="ascending based on dropdown value (or label, if specified)" />
+    defaultValue="Ascending based on dropdown value (or label, if specified)" />
 <PropListing
     name="where"